 Q: The oven in my new house has a self-clean feature, but I’ve heard there are pros and cons to using it.
 Should I try it, and is it a viable replacement for manually cleaning my oven?

 A: On paper, it’s a home-keeper’s dream come true: an oven that actually cleans itself!
 In practice, this function—developed in the early 1960s for both gas and electric ovens—can be confusing, even controversial.
-In fact, self-cleaning ovens are only used by slightly under half of all households in America according to 2001 U.S. Census data.
 The term is actually something of a misnomer, too, because there will always be some manual cleaning involved.
 What’s more, the function is by no means intended to replace a hands-on cleaning routine.

-The self-clean function works by blasting either high heat or steam throughout the oven interior to release hardened food remains.
+The self-clean function works by blasting either high heat or steam throughout the oven interior to release—and burn up in the case of high-heat ovens—hardened food remains.
 This saves the time and effort of getting on your knees and scouring stubborn gunk with a scrubber and also does away with the need for pricey, chemical-laden commercial cleaners.
-Simply start a self-clean cycle and allow it to work; then, when the cycle is complete, use a water-dampened rag to manually remove loosened debris from the oven’s smooth, heat-resistant enamel coating.
+Simply start a self-clean cycle and allow it to work; when the cycle is complete, use a water-dampened rag to manually remove loosened debris from the oven’s smooth, heat-resistant enamel coating.

 - In high-heat models, the self-clean cycle is usually initiated by closing the oven door and setting the oven to a “self-clean” mode.
-The oven door automatically locks and the temperature rises to between 900 to 1,000 degrees Fahrenheit to incinerate any food remains, in a cycle lasting between two to six hours.
+In most modern ovens, the oven door automatically locks and the temperature rises to between 800 and 1,000 degrees Fahrenheit to incinerate any food remains, in a cycle lasting between two to six hours.
 Once the cycle is complete and the oven has cooled completely, the door automatically unlocks.

-- The self-clean cycle of a steam-based model is usually initiated by pouring roughly one cup of distilled water into a floor cavity, then closing the door and setting the appliance to “steam clean” mode.
-During the cycle, which lasts only half an hour to an hour, the oven door remains unlocked and the interior temperature rises to only around 250 degrees Fahrenheit, hot enough to generate steam that softens and loosens food remains.
+- The self-clean cycle of a steam-based model is usually initiated by pouring roughly one cup of distilled water into the floor of the oven, then closing the door and setting the appliance to “steam clean” mode.
+During the cycle, which lasts half an hour to an hour, the oven door remains unlocked and the interior temperature rises to about 250 degrees Fahrenheit, hot enough to generate steam that softens and loosens food remains.

 High heat beats steam on heavy-duty grime.

 High-temperature self-cleaning ovens evenly distribute heat throughout the chamber, so you’ll rarely find leftover food residue on the sidewalls or ceiling.
-Steam-based self-clean cycles, however, tend to generate the most steam near the oven floor (where the water is poured)—so while this effectively removes food debris on the oven floor and lower sidewalls, you may still need to manually scrub the ceiling and upper sidewalls.
+Steam-based self-clean cycles, however, tend to generate the most steam near the bottom of the oven (where the water is poured)—so while this effectively removes food debris on the oven floor and lower sidewalls, you may still need to manually scrub the ceiling and upper sidewalls.

 Beware of fumes and oven failures.

-Both high-heat and steam self-cleaning ovens can emit unpleasant burning odors and fumes, and even harmful by-products like carbon monoxide from the vent of the oven during the cleaning cycle.
+Both high-heat and steam self-cleaning ovens can emit unpleasant burning odors and fumes, and even harmful by-products like carbon monoxide, from the vent of the oven during the cleaning cycle.
 High-heat models tend to emit a higher volume of more noxious fumes due to the extreme temperature.
 These fumes emanate from both food particles and the enamel lining that coats the oven interior.
-Fumes circulating in the kitchen can irritate pets, children, and adults, especially those who suffer from respiratory conditions.
+Fumes circulating in the kitchen can irritate pets,, and people, especially those who suffer from respiratory conditions.

 Excessive heat buildup in the oven can also short a thermal fuse or burn out a heating element.
-While a one-time do-it-yourself replacement of either a blown fuse or a heating element should set you back no more than $30 in parts, repeat occurrences can become costly and time-consuming.
+While a one-time, do-it-yourself replacement of a blown fuse or a heating element should set you back no more than $30 in parts, repeat occurrences can become costly and time-consuming.

 Replacement parts won’t be the only expenses with the self-clean feature.

-Consider the amount of energy (and the money) it takes to run the oven at such high levels for an extended period of time.
-A single high-heat self-clean cycle can rack up 8 Kilowatt (kWh) hours of energy on average (roughly the equivalent of a month’s use of a traditional oven), while the average steam self-clean cycle consumes less than 3 kWh of energy.
+Consider the amount of energy (and the money) it takes to run the oven at high levels for an extended period of time.
+A single high-heat self-clean cycle can consume 8 kilowatt hours (kWh) of energy on average (roughly the equivalent of a month’s use of a traditional oven), while the average steam self-clean cycle consumes less than 3 kWh of energy.